stoerr/CoDeveloperGPTengine/README.md

 # CoDeveloperGPTengine

-Would you like to have ChatGPT list, search, read and modify your local files and have it execute (e.g. build and test) actions locally to support you in your development processes?
+Would you like to have ChatGPT list, search, read your local files, discuss them with you, modify them and have it execute (e.g. build and test) actions locally to support you in your development processes?
 Then this might be for you.
 The CoDeveloperGPTengine provide the actions for a OpenAI [GPT](https://openai.com/blog/introducing-gpts) for read or even write access to the files in the local directory it is started in.